 College-Level Examination Program (CLEP) exams are available to eligible military personnel as a way to save time and money while earning college credit.
-To assist military personnel in meeting their educational goals, the Defense Activity for Non-Traditional Education Support (DANTES) funds CLEP exams for eligible military service members and eligible civilian employees.

 Who Is Eligible For Military-Funded CLEP Exams?

 CLEP exams are free to the following eligible military personnel and eligible civilian employees: